 Below and on the linked pages we have gathered information about the known reforms that have already taken place, and some speculation about what is yet to come.

-These reforms include a restructure of the CMC and national headquarters, the reorganization of the standing theater-level commands from Military Regions (MR) into Theatre Commands (TC), and changes to the military services resulting in service headquarters focused on a army-building (建军), or a "man, train, and equip" mission in a new PLA command system described as: "军委管总，战区主战，军种主建 [CMC Manages Over-all, Theater Commands master over operations, service headquarters master of army-building]."
+These reforms include a restructure of the CMC and national headquarters, the reorganization of the standing theater-level commands from Military Regions (MR) into Theater Commands (TC), and changes to the military services resulting in service headquarters focused on a military-building (建军), or a “man, train, and equip” mission.

 Full details of the final resulting PLA structure continues to evolve, but many elements are known, and the general direction of some others can be assessed with enough certainty to make looking at the changes now, even before they have been fully implemented, worth while for PLA researchers.